Dev-rj08/Blockchain_Counterfeit-Product-detection/README.md

 - #### To provides a user-friendly and efficient method for consumers to verify product authenticity, encouraging them to authenticate products easily.

+## Literature Review

+### Paper 1

+## Planning the application of blockchain technology in identification of counterfeit products: sectorial prioritization

+The planning of the safety and security of its citizens and customers for businesses is a crucial obligation of policy makers and the governance system, as shown in this paper.
+The primary issue of counterfeit goods in the present is addressed in this study.
+In order to address the issue of counterfeiting in the Indian economy, this research identifies the demands and potential of distributed ledger technologies like blockchain.
+After gathering expert input to better understand the issue, the research employs the SWARA (Step-wise Weight Assessment Ratio Analysis)-WASPAS (Weighted Aggregated Sum Product Assessment) technique, which leads to the prioritisation of blockchain implementation in various industries.

+### Paper 2

+## Block-Supply Chain: A New Anti-Counterfeiting Supply Chain Using NFC and Blockchain.

+Currently, supply chains used to combat fake goods rely on a centralised authority.
+This design has problems with storage, failure, and single point processing.
+For these issues, blockchain technology has emerged as a potential solution.
+In this work, we propose the block-supply chain, a new decentralised supply chain that makes use of Near Field Communication (NFC) and blockchain technology to identify counterfeiting attempts.
+The centralised supply chain design is replaced with a new proposed consensus protocol termed block-supply chain, which finds a balance between security and efficiency.
+It is entirely decentralised, in contrast to current protocols.
+Our simulations show that the proposed protocol offers outstanding performance with a reasonable level of security when compared to the state-of-the-art consensus protocol Tendermint.

 ## Mechanism explained through the diagram

 ### Existing Methodology: